Dog Boarding: What You Need to Know

 Answer in 40-60 words for featured snippet eligibility.

-Dog boarding is important because your dog needs safe care, routine, and watchful people while you're away.
-A good stay protects your dog's meals, sleep, medicine, and mood.
+Dog boarding is important because your dog needs safe care, routine, and watchful people while you are away.
+A good stay protects meals, sleep, medicine, bathroom breaks, and mood.
 It also gives you clear updates, so you can travel without guessing how your dog is doing.

-If your dog is under 40 lbs in San Diego, Maria's PetBNB may fit your needs.
-Your dog gets cage-free home care, daily photo and video updates, and 24/7 supervision.
+If your dog is under 40 pounds in San Diego, Maria's PetBNB may fit your needs.
+Your dog gets cage-free home care, daily photo and video updates, and 24/7 supervision in a small-group setting.

 Direct booking saves you $10 per night compared with Rover pricing.
-You can compare rates, read the FAQ, or book a stay if your dog fits a small-group home stay.
+You can compare rates, read the FAQ, or book a stay if your dog fits a home-based stay.
+For a local first stay, use the service areas page before you plan drop-off.

 Key Takeaways